Why parents post photos, videos, comments and blogs about children

 Balancing privacy and sharing in blogs and posts about children: tips

-If your child is OK with you sharing some information or images of them, it’s still a good idea to try to find a balance between protecting your child’s privacy and safety, and sharing your family life.
+If your child is OK with you sharing some information or images of them, it’s still a good idea to look for a balance between protecting your child’s privacy and safety, and sharing your family life.

 - Avoid mentioning your child’s name on advocacy sites or other public sites.

-- Avoid posting personal information that could identify your child, like birthday greetings or address details.
+- Avoid posting photos or personal information that could identify your child, like birthday greetings or pictures, address details or pictures of your child’s school.

-- Be aware that the photos you post could be modified and shared.
+- Be aware that the photos you post or share could be modified or re-used without your permission.

 - Create private ‘virtual family albums’ to share with close family and friends.